jorol/SWIB2014-Catmandu/docs/Catmandu_VM.md

 #### _minimal_ VM:

 The best way to login to a guest Linux VirtualBox VM is port forwarding.
 By default, you should have one interface already which is using NAT.
-Then go to the Network settings and click the Port Forwarding button.
-Add a new Rule:
+Then go to the Network settings of VM settings and click the Port Forwarding button.
+Add a new rule, unless ssh is already configured:

     host port: 3022
     guest port: 22
     name: ssh
     other fields left blank

-SSH from host to guest:
+SSH from host to guest with username and password "catmandu":

 ```terminal
     ssh -p 3022 catmandu@127.0.0.1